data-integrations/wrangler/docs/user-defined-directive.md

 ## How to write directive.

-Following is a sample implementation of the plugin.
+Following is a sample implementation of the plugin that extends the interface [UDD](../api/src/main/java/co/cask/wrangler/api/UDD.java)

 ```
   @Plugin(type = UDD.Type)